DrankRock/CMScrape/README.md

 This tool contains options for multithreaded execution, and an auto proxies scraper/checker/rotator to avoid getting ip-blocked by CardMarket.

 ### Demo :
 You will find below an example of the execution with the latest version.
-If needed, a youtube version is available [here](https://youtu.be/MLnEbfotPQ0).
+If needed, a YouTube version is available [here](https://youtu.be/MLnEbfotPQ0).

 https://user-images.githubusercontent.com/32172257/184334337-5028fcfd-e46a-4fdf-9a21-f8959da700a0.mp4

 ### Current state :
 This project is currently in developpment.
-It works and is tested on ubuntu 16.04 and windows 10, mostly on yugioh and pokemon cards.
+It works and is tested on ubuntu 16.04 and Windows 10, mostly on yugioh and pokémon cards.
 If you have any suggestions or any kind of feedback, you can contact me on discord on [the dedicated discord server](https://discord.gg/UR3R5C5Ehn).

 Note : this project was developped on Ubuntu 16.04.
 If you face any issue with the execution, please let me know.